seepiol/Rasp2Pc/README.md

 I made this on linux, and I've tested on it all of the time.
 It should work on every distro without problems.

 ### Windows
-To make the PC component compatible with windows, it's enough to customize the shortcuts.csv.
+To make the PC component compatible with windows, it's enough to customize the shortcuts.json.
 The command should be `start <executable filename>`.
 If the executable is in the path, is enough to insert `start <name>`.
 For example:<br>
 ```Firefox, start firefox```.